-Writing effective letters to companies is often an important part of a non-profit organisation's money raising strategy.
-Letters might involve anything from a simple request to a company for a raffle prize, to asking someone to sponsor an entire charity programme, sports team or event.
+Writing effective communications to companies is often an important part of a non-profit organisation's money raising strategy.
+This might involve anything from a simple request to a company for a raffle prize, to asking someone to sponsor an entire charity programme, sports team or event.

 In all cases a carefully targeted, well written letter is vital.
-Writing good fundraising letters can be a daunting task for some people.
+Writing good fundraising copy can be a daunting task for some people.
 But it needn't be complicated.

 The most important thing to remember is -